“Slipped disc” can be scary. Its name suggests you have permanent damage in your spine.

 What is a slipped disc?

 You have round discs in your spine known as the intervertebral discs.
-These discs act as shock absorbers for your spine to allow you to carry out your daily activities.
+This part of our spine act as shock absorbers for your spine to allow you to carry out your daily activities.

 While they may sound scary, these are normal age-related changes.
 Most of us live with slipped disc without knowing we have them.

 For the minority of us who are affected, a slipped disc may you to feel pain in your arms or legs.
-This is particularly common in the low back where a lumbar disc may compress on a spinal nerve.
+This is particularly common in the low back where a lumbar disc presses on a spinal nerve.
 The affected nerve may then led to sciatica-like leg pain.

 You may be wondering how I as a chiropractor can help with your disc herniation.